noiseprotocol/noise_spec/noise.md

    are used to encrypt static public keys and handshake payloads, incrementing `n` with each encryption.
-Encryption with `k` uses an "AEAD" cipher mode and includes the current `h` value as "associated data" which is covered by the AEAD authentication tag.
+Encryption with `k` uses an "AEAD" cipher mode and includes the current `h` value as "associated data" which is covered by the AEAD authentication.
 Encryption of static public keys and payloads provides some confidentiality and key confirmation during the handshake phase.